 If you do not dispute the reasons for your dismissal, you should not file a wrongful dismissal claim.

-You may file a salary-related claim if you wish to claim for notice pay.
+You may file a salary-related employment claim if you wish to claim for salary in lieu of notice.
 Your claim amount may be based on the Employment Act or your employment contract.

 To learn more about wrongful dismissal, please refer to: